argentlabs/web3.swift/README.md

 ### Getting Started

 Create an instance of `EthereumAccount`  with a `EthereumKeyStorage` provider.
 This provides a wrapper around your key for web3.swift to use. **NOTE** We recommend you implement your own KeyStorage provider, instead of relying on the provided `EthereumKeyLocalStorage` class.
-This is provided as an example for conformity to the `EthereumKeyStorageProtocol`.
+This is provided as an example for conformity to the `EthereumSingleKeyStorageProtocol`.

 ```swift
 import web3